Bhupesh-V/Bhupesh-V.github.io/interview.md

 Probably not, I use tools to the extent it helps me get the job done.
 As much us devs cherish our devtools, I believe that we create problems for ourselves with each new tool we add to our stack.

-If the tool, you are talking about is something that is absolutely necessary for the job (like shit will go down if this tool didn't exist), you can assume that I will learn to use it or adapt to it to a point where we can discuss it.
+If the tool you are talking about is something that is absolutely necessary for the job (like shit will go down if this tool didn't exist), you can assume that I will learn to use it or adapt to it to a point where we can discuss it.

 ### Do you know about `INSERT_PRACTICE` or `INSERT_PRINCIPLE`?